kakyoism/kkappkit/README.md

 Finally, we copy `kkgui.py` and `util.py` modules into the app folder.
 Now we are ready to run this app.

 We'll test the GUI mode first.
 Run `hello.py` with shell integration of Python 3, or open a Terminal or Command Prompt and type in `python3 hello.py`.
-You should see the following GUI (mine runes on macOS).
+You should see the following GUI (mine runs on macOS).

 ![](hello_world/helloworld-gui.png)

-From top to bottom, you see these
+From top to bottom, you see:

 1. A search bar for filtering out widgets by keywords
 2. The string parameter compound widget, with Reset and Help (?) buttons.
-3. The number paramter compound widget, with Reset and Help (?) buttons.
+3. The number parameter compound widget, with Reset and Help (?) buttons.
 4. A submission panel to launch main script and handle parameter presets.
 5. A status bar with a progressbar

-No. 1, 4, and 5 come for free as built-in widgets from calling the factory method `ui.build_script_launcher`.
+No. 1, 4, and 5 come for free as built-in widgets from calling the factory method `ui.build_script_launcher()`.
 The two core parameters show up in the order of their appearance in `app.json`.

 Now press the bottom-right button `Go!` and you'll see the following prompt: